Ferrite-iOS/Ferrite/README.md

 ## Disclaimer

-This project is developed with a hobbyist/educational purpose and I am not responsible for what you do with Ferrite.
+This project is developed with a hobbyist/educational purpose and I am not responsible for what happens when you install Ferrite.

 Ferrite does not and will never host any content.
 It is a search engine and will be nothing more.